contrast-zone/t-rewriter.js/README.md

     β -> α

 where `β` and `α` are sequences of symbols.
 Definition of this type of grammars and their ability to develop `α` sides of rules towards `β` side input sequences is similar to the modified context-free grammars definition, except that the `α` sides may also be sequences of strings.
 Also, like in context-free grammars, it is possible to produce ambiguous grammars when there are multiple productions with the similar right side phrases.
-Again, to begin the process of parsing we have to provide the starting phrase which we further develop according to production rules.
+Again, we begin the process of parsing by providing the initial starting phrase which we further develop according to production rules.

 #### 3.1.1. relation to Turing machines